 Examines a variety of topics related to feminine psychology and the psychology of women.
 Students will explore gender as a social system as they consider gender in the social context, gender and development, gendered life paths, and gender and well-being.
 Specific topics include gender, status and power, images of women, gendered identitites, mothering, and work and achievement.
-Readings, lectures, class discussion, writing assignments and course projects will enable students to master these topics.
+Readings, lectures, class discussion, writing assignments and facilitation of a self-esteem workshop for young girls and their adult female mentors will enable students to master these topics.